felifluid/bachelorarbeit/thesis/chapters/background.typ

 // nonlinear run

-// ?? add section for toroidal coordinates
+// TODO: add section for transformation: cylindrical → toroidal

 == Hamada coordinates
 To efficiently solve the gyrokinetic equation, GKW makes use of so called _hamada coordinates_.
 Hamada coordinates are retrieved by transforming the toroidal coordinates in such a way that

 + field lines become straight and
-+ one of the coordinates is aligned with the magnetic field. // Formatierung??
++ one of the coordinates is aligned with the magnetic field. // TODO: Formatierung

 For further reading on how this is achieved in detail, see @peeters2015[20ff] and @peeters2015[Appen.
 A].